rafal-szypulka/grafana-ibm-apm/README.md

 ## Example 1: Line chart for Linux OS CPU

-1. Add new panel, select `Graph` as a visualization type, select `Queries` and your configured IBM APM data source.
+1).
+Add new panel, select `Graph` as a visualization type, select `Queries` and your configured IBM APM data source.

 ![](media/2020-02-17-15-05-37.png)

-2. Select `Agent Type`.
+2).
+Select `Agent Type`.
 You can type agent code or agent type name to search for supported agent type or scroll down a dropdown list.
 The list is built dynamically through the REST API call.
 If the resulting dropdown list is empty, a possible cause might be a connection problem with the APM REST API.
-You can troubelshoot it with Developer Tools in Chrome or Firebug in Firefox (see the Troubleshooting chapter at the end of this document).
+You can troubleshoot it with Developer Tools in Chrome or Firebug in Firefox (see the Troubleshooting chapter at the end of this document).

 ![](media/2020-02-17-15-09-45.png)

-3. Similar way select other parameters like `Attribute Group`, `Group by` (only for Attribute groups with Primary Key/Display Item) and `Agent Instance`.
+3).
+Similar way select other parameters like `Attribute Group`, `Group by` (only for Attribute groups with Primary Key/Display Item) and `Agent Instance`.
 Make sure that selected `Format` for Graph panel is `timeserie`.

-4. Click `+` to select one or more `Attributes` (metrics).
+4).
+Click `+` to select one or more `Attributes` (metrics).

-5. Optionaly specify a `Condition` (for filtering results) and edit default `Aliases` for parameter name customization.
+5).
+Optionaly specify a `Condition` (for filtering results) and edit default `Aliases` for parameter name customization.
 Alias, if defined, will replace the default parameter name in the legend.
 The default is *AttributeName:DisplayItem*.
 The alias replaces *AttributeName* part.

-6. The result should be similar to the one below:
+6).
+The result should be similar to the one below:

 ![](media/2020-02-17-16-29-57.png)

 ## Example 2: Table with Agents status
-1. Add new panel, select `Table` as a visualization type, select Queries and your configured IBM APM data source.
+1).
+Add new panel, select `Table` as a visualization type, select Queries and your configured IBM APM data source.

    ![](media/2020-02-17-17-25-05.png)

-2. Select parameters in the first row of Query Editor like `Agent Type`, `Attribute Group`.
+2).
+Select parameters in the first row of Query Editor like `Agent Type`, `Attribute Group`.
 In our example we will show current agent status, so select `ANY:All Managed Systems` Agent Type, `Managed System Information` Attribute Group, and `TEMS` Agent Instance.
 Make sure that selected `Format` for Table panel is `table`.

-3. Select the following `Attributes` in the second row of Query Editor: HOSTNAME, NETADDR, PRODUCT, ORIGINNODE, AVAILABLE.
+3).
+Select the following `Attributes` in the second row of Query Editor: HOSTNAME, NETADDR, PRODUCT, ORIGINNODE, AVAILABLE.

-4. The result should be similar to the one below:
+4).
+The result should be similar to the one below:

 ![](media/2020-02-17-17-31-22.png)